composablehorizons/compose-unstyled/docs/index.md

   </div>
   <div class="testimonial-content">
     <div class="testimonial-text">
-"This man did, what Googlers couldn't in 3 years of scrollbars "being on the roadmap" #androiddev"
+"This man did, what Googlers couldn't in 3 years of <a class="highlight" href="/scrollarea">scrollbars</a> "being on the roadmap" #androiddev"
     </div>
     <div class="testimonial-author">
       <h3>Jacob Ras</h3>